wacncontent/CustomizeTool/addCommentOutput/articles/cloud-services/cloud-services-connect-to-custom-domain.md

       </NetworkConfiguration>
     </ServiceConfiguration>

 Next build your cloud services project and deploy it to Azure.
-To get help with deploying your cloud services package to Azure, see [How to Create and Deploy a Cloud Service](/documentation/articles/cloud-services-how-to-create-deploy#deploy)
+To get help with deploying your cloud services package to Azure, see [How to Create and Deploy a Cloud <!-- deleted by customization Service](/documentation/articles/cloud-services-how-to-create-deploy#deploy) --><!-- keep by customization: begin --> Service](/documentation/articles/cloud-services-how-to-create-deploy/#deploy) <!-- keep by customization: end -->

 ## Connect your web/worker role(s) to the custom domain using the AD Domain Extension